travisoo-amzn/CES25-RTD/docs/source/fire_tv_ai_art_gallery_wall.rst

 Amazon has introduced an AI Art feature for Fire TV, enabling users to create personalized artwork using voice commands via Alexa.

+**Generate an AI Image**

+Step 1: First, have the attendee think of a prompt.
+It will always start with **"Create an image of___"**

+* Prompts can be simple like "Create an image of a field of wild flowers" or "Create an image of a puppy wearing a suit and tie"

+* More complex ideas can include art styles like "Create an abstract image using various shades white" or "Create a baroque style portrait of a rhinoceros"

+Step 2: When the attendee is ready, Press and hold the blue button, direct the top of the remote to the attendee, they deliver their prompt, then release the blue button.

+Step 3: Wait for the TV to generate some images.
+Use the remote to view the images.
+If the attendee wants to, they can add modifiers to the prompt

+Step 4: Once the attendee has selected an image they like, click on it, add to collection and confirm update to the collection.

+Step 5: The imagge will appear on the screen and then appear on the other TVs as they cycle through the images.

 Key Features:

 * Voice-Activated Art Creation: Users can generate unique images by describing their desired scene to Alexa, such as "Alexa, create a background of a medieval castle on Mars."